-One of the things I make time to do a few times a week is taking a detox bath.
+One of the things I make time to do a few times a week is take a detox bath.

 Detox baths support a whole host of benefits for the mind and body.
 This inexpensive habit boosts your mineral absorption, relieves inflammation, and increases the body’s natural ability to remove toxins.
 And, there are many options and recipes out there.
 We’ll go over many various ingredients and the many ways you can alter recipes to benefit your specific needs.